Stop Microwaving Your Sponges, Immediately

-A new study from Scientific Reports, featured this week in the New York Times, has found that trying to disinfect your dirty sponge will only kill some of the bacteria on it, leaving the strongest, smelliest and potentially most pathogenic strains behind.
+A new study from Scientific Reports, featured in the New York Times, has found that trying to disinfect your dirty sponge will only kill some of the bacteria on it, leaving the strongest, smelliest and potentially most pathogenic strains behind.
 Disinfecting it, it turns out, does not necessarily work.

 Researchers found that microwaving a sponge, throwing it in the laundry or dishwasher, dousing it in vinegar, boiling it in a pot on the stove, and other popular sponge-cleaning solutions just create more of some of the most potentially pathogenic bacteria, like the Acinetobacter, Moraxella and Chryseobacterium species — or “massive colonization” on your sponges.

 In the same density as human fecal matter.